Academic Regulations for the College of Fine, Performing, and Communication Arts

 Master’s Degree Requirements

-In the Master of Arts and Master of Music programs, the minimum requirement for the degree is thirty-two credits under one of the following plans:
+The Master of Arts and Master of Music programs range from 30 to 32 credits under one of the following plans:

-Plan C: Thirty-two credits in course work.
-This plan is authorized only in selected areas.
-The essay or thesis is not required for this plan; however, most departments require a final comprehensive examination.
+Plan C: Coursework only.
+The essay or thesis is not required for this plan; however, a department may require a final comprehensive examination.
 Students should consult an advisor for details.

 These requirements vary slightly depending on the department and major curriculum; students should see the degree programs outlined in the following pages for specific information.